Expect the Unexpected

 And finding that fit in the beginning is the most difficult part.
 But once you figure out what brands/styles/fits work best, it's a much easier process the next time you go shopping and you'll know exactly what to look for, or what brands to seek out.

 If you find that you still can't afford the high priced item you've just fallen in love with, that company probably has more options in their catalog.
 Often times, a dealer can only afford to put out one or two options on their apparel floors, so it doesn't hurt to ask to see what else they have to offer that fits in your budget.
+And the best part is you now know how perfectly something fits you so you can easily choose an outfit that does fit your budget.

 Try on everything until you find the right shape/fit